Menotdan/DripOS/README.md

 Install qemu for your distro

-Run os-image.bin in qemu-system-i386 -fda
+Run os-image.bin in qemu-system-i386 -fda OR
+Run: make run in the DripOS directory

 Windows: